cdoughty77/vagrant-secure-browse/README.md

 Usage
 =====

-To start/configure a default Ubuntu 12.04 system:
+To start/configure a default Ubuntu 12.04 system(first boot takes a bit longer as it pulls down the ~250 MB OS image):
 <pre>
 vagrant up
 </pre>

-To rebuild back to a trusted base image anytime type:
+To rebuild back to a trusted base image anytime type(should go faster as os image will already be present):
 <pre>
 vagrant destroy
 vagrant up